szilard/benchm-ml/README.md

 at a time therefore is the ultimately scalable solution).
 H2O and VW are also the fastest.
 H2O, VW and the Python implementation seems to be the most accurate (H2O's outlying accuracy for *n* = 0.01M is due to adding regularization automatically and should not be taken into consideration).
-However, the differences in memory efficiency and speed will start to really matter only for larger sizes, say 100 million rows and beyond.
+In fact, the differences in memory efficiency and speed will start to really matter only for larger sizes, say 100 million rows and beyond.

 Note that the linear models' accuracy increases only a little from 100K to 1M and it is virtually